 She was born in 1874 into the Lawrence and Lowell families.
-Her paternal grandfather, John Amory Lowell, and her maternal grandfather, Abbott Lawrence, developed textile mills in Lawrence and Lowell, Mass.
+Her paternal grandfather, John Amory Lowell, and her maternal grandfather, Abbott Lawrence, amassed fortunes by developing textile mills in Lawrence and Lowell, Mass.

-But Amy Lowell did what she wanted and got what she wanted.
+By 1901, Amy was an unmarried, gay, eccentric woman.
 She slept all day and went to the opera, theatre or dinner parties in the evening.
 Afterward she would work until dawn reading and writing.
 She entertained frequently in Brookline, her satin gown and jewels accentuating her cigar, her pince-nez and her hair gathered in a bun.
 Her butler gave dinner guests bath towels to protect them from her ‘children’ – seven sheepdogs.

 When she traveled by rail, she would ask for a hammer if her sleeping car was too stuffy.
 Then she’d smash the glass and tell the conductor to send her the bill.
 Hotels were instructed to put 16 pillows on her bed, shroud the mirrors in black and stop all clocks in her room because she liked quiet.

 The library overlooked the Old Granary Burying Ground and stood across from the Bullfinch Statehouse.
 And she no doubt had a strong attachment to the traditions of an institution to which had belonged John Quincy Adams, Ralph Waldo Emerson, Henry Wadsworth Longfellow, Daniel Webster and Lydia Maria Child.

 Another Lowell brother – Percival, the Harvard astronomer — shot back on his sister’s behalf.
 “Our forefathers spent all their time cutting down all the trees they could lay their hands on, we are now spending time and money planting others,” he wrote.

 Amy soldiered on in her campaign to save the building.
-She already had two voting shares in the Athenaeum inherited from her father and grandfather, so she bought another one.
-She drafted a circular denouncing the proposed sale and persuaded three proprietors to sign it.
+She already had two voting shares in the Athenaeum inherited from her father and grandfather, So she bought another one.
+She also drafted a circular denouncing the proposed sale and persuaded three proprietors to sign it.
 The circular read, in part, “Too late we have regretted the destruction of some of Boston’s most interesting landmarks – Hancock Mansion, Province House, etc.” It cited Augustus St. Gaudens’ praise of the façade and pleaded, “Let us preserve this old-time library, its atmosphere, traditions, associations, its quiet and peaceful outlook.”

 Today on the Boston Athenaeum’s website, Rachel Jirka posted, “She was a forceful voice for modern poetry in the early 20th century, and it is thanks to Amy Lowell that the Modernist movement developed in American literature and culture.”

 Amy Lowell died in 1920 of a stroke at the age of 51.
-She was awarded the Pulitzer Prize for Poetry posthumously in 1926.
+She won the Pulitzer Prize for Poetry posthumously in 1926.